astru03/TerraClassifier_1/README.md

 ```
 3. An image of the application is created and the image of "openeocubes_custom" published on Dockerhub is used at the same time.
 Both images are started together in a container.
 4. Once the container has been successfully downloaded and started, the application can be accessed in the browser.
-If the application was started locally under the URL: http://localhost:3000
+If the application has been started locally, it can be accessed at the following URL: http://localhost:3000
-If the application was started via an AWS EC2 instance under the URL: http://IP-of-your-EC2-Instance:3000
+If the application has been started via an AWS EC2 instance, it can be accessed at the following URL: http://IP-of-your-EC2-Instance:3000

 Please use the Chrome or Edge browser to start the application.

 ## Installing and starting the DockerHub web application:
 You can get a hosted Docker image of the platform on DockerHub https://hub.docker.com/r/astru/terraclassifier
+It is highly recommended to deploy the service on an AWS EC2 machine that is in us-west-2 region (Oregon) as that is the data centre where the Earth Observation(EO) datasets found in AWS STAC search are stored.

-You can expose port 3000 of the EC2 instance to deploy and communicate with the service.
+You must enable port 3000 and 8080 of the EC2 instance for provisioning and communication with the service.

 ```bash
 docker run -p 3000:3000  astru/terraclassifier
 ```